 We account for income taxes under the asset and liability method.
 The computation of income taxes is subject to estimation due to the judgment required and the uncertainty related to the recoverability of deferred tax assets or the outcome of tax audits.
 We adjust our income tax provision in the period it is determined that actual results will differ from our estimates.
 Tax law and rate changes are reflected in the income tax provision in the year in which such changes are enacted.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
 Management considers the scheduled reversal of deferred tax liabilities, projected future taxable income, and tax planning strategies in making an assessment as to the realization of these assets.
-Based upon the level of historical taxable income and projections for future taxable income over the periods in which the deferred tax assets are deductible and income tax credits and net operating losses may be utilized, management may determine that some or all of the Company's deferred tax assets may not ultimately be deductible and income tax credits and net operating losses may be utilized, massets would have to be recorded with a resulting charge to income tax expense.
+Based upon the level of historical taxable income and projections for future taxable income over the periods in which the deferred tax assets are deductible and income tax credits and net operating losses may be utilized, management may determine that some or all of the Company's deferred tax assets may not ultimately be deductible and income tax credits and net operating losses may expire unused.
+Should such an assessment be made, a valuation allowance against some or all of the Company's \$11.6 million in deferred tax assets would have to be recorded with a resulting charge to income tax expense.
 There were no material changes in the estimates or assumptions related to income taxes during fiscal 2013.